paypal/data-contract-template/README.md

 ## Contributing to the project
 Check out the [CONTRIBUTING](https://github.com/paypal/data-contract-template/blob/main/CONTRIBUTING.md) file.

-If you are a PayPal employee or contractor, contact me via Slack at @jgp.
+If you are a PayPal employee or contractor, contact us via Slack at `#rosewall-help`.